raoalitalha/Apache-Website-Hosting/README.md

-# Apache Web Server Setup Project
+# Apache Web Server Setup and Website Hosting Project

 ## Overview
 This project demonstrates how to install, configure, and deploy a static website using Apache HTTPD on a Linux machine.